home-assistant/home-assistant.io/source/_integrations/rfxtrx.markdown

 - Some doorbells may also only send "on" signals when their toggle switch is pressed, but no "off" signal when the switch is released.

 For those devices, use the *off_delay* parameter.
-It defines a delay after which a device will go back to an "Off" state.
+It defines a delay after, which a device will go back to an "Off" state.
 That "Off" state will be fired internally by Home Assistant, just as if the device fired it by itself.
 If a motion sensor can only send signals once every 5 seconds, sets the *off_delay* parameter to *seconds: 5*.